gctools-outilsgc/aurora-website/README.md

-# modified gatsby-starter-default
+# gatsby-starter-default

-The <a href="https://github.com/gatsbyjs/gatsby-starter-default">default Gatsby starter project</a> modified to generate a design system.
+The default Gatsby starter.

+For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/).

 ## Install